aowen87/VincePipeline/BRAT_README.txt

                           results.

         <mappedNoDupl>    IMPORTANT: This file must be named exactly
-                          as shown, and its contents must be as follows:
+                          as shown (the text between the <> symbols), and its contents must be as follows:

                           ./BSmapped.txt.nodupl